1970 Australian Senate election

-An election was held on 21 November 1970 to elect 32 of the 60 seats in the Australian Senate.
-This is the most recent occasion on which a Senate election has been held with no accompanying election to the House of Representatives; the two election cycles had been out of synchronisation since 1963.
+An election was held on 21 November 1970 for 32 of the 60 seats in the Australian Senate.
+It is the most recent occasion on which a Senate election has been held without an accompanying election for the House of Representatives.

+The election cycle for each house of the federal parliament had been out of synchronisation since prime minister Robert Menzies called the 1963 election for the House of Representatives a year ahead of schedule.

 Key dates

 Results

-The governing Coalition and the opposition Australian Labor Party won 13 and 14 seats respectively, resulting in a total of 26 seats each, while the Democratic Labor Party and three independents (two newly elected) held the remaining seats.
+The governing Coalition and the opposition Australian Labor Party won 13 and 14 seats respectively, giving them a total of 26 seats each.
+The Democratic Labor Party increased its Senate representation by one, and two new independents won seats.